Comic Book Legal Defense Fund: History

+Background and Historical Context

+In the late 1940s and 1950s, comic books faced significant public scrutiny and moral panic in the United States.
+This era witnessed widespread comic book burnings, spearheaded by community and religious groups who feared the impact of comic book content on youth.
+A pivotal figure in this movement was psychiatrist Dr. Fredric Wertham, whose work "Seduction of the Innocent" argued that comic books were a negative influence on children, leading to juvenile delinquency.
+Wertham's conclusions significantly influenced public perception and even led to a U.S. Senate inquiry into the comic book industry.
+The climate of concern and censorship created during this period underscored the need for legal defense and advocacy for the comic book industry, a role that the Comic Book Legal Defense Fund would come to fulfill in later years.
+This historical context highlights the complex cultural and legal challenges faced by the comic book industry and underscores the importance of organizations like the CBLDF in protecting and promoting free expression in comic art.

 Controversy

 In June 2020, CBLDF Executive Director Charles Brownstein resigned following, as described in The Hollywood Reporter:renewed pressure from the comic book industry surrounding a sexual assault from 2005...
 Brownstein assaulted comic book creator Taki Soma at Mid-Ohio Con in November, 2005, in an incident that was reported to police without leading to an arrest...
-Brownstein, who characterized the incident as "a stupid, drunken prank, of which I’m ashamed," remained in place with the CBLDF following what was described as an independent investigation carried out on behalf of the organization.Polygon reported that "multiple comics creators", including Brian Michael Bendis, Al Ewing, Pia Guerra, and James Tynion IV, "announced they would no longer be working with the CBLDF — or spoke publicly about how they had already stopped working with the organization — because of Brownstein’s conduct".
+Brownstein, who characterized the incident as "a stupid, drunken prank, of which I'm ashamed," remained in place with the CBLDF following what was described as an independent investigation carried out on behalf of the organization.Polygon reported that "multiple comics creators", including Brian Michael Bendis, Al Ewing, Pia Guerra, and James Tynion IV, "announced they would no longer be working with the CBLDF — or spoke publicly about how they had already stopped working with the organization — because of Brownstein's conduct".

 In the following week, three members of the board also stepped down: Jeff Abraham, Katherine Keller, and Paul Levitz.
 "All three leave days after it emerged that Brownstein had been abusive to others during his tenure in charge of the non-profit organization... with the organization taking the unprecedented move of releasing former employee Shy Allot from a non-disclosure agreement signed in 2010 so that she could come forward with her experiences".
 CBLDF issued a statement on June 29, 2020:

-In July 2020, The Daily Beast reported that "under Brownstein’s tenure, the CBLDF drew criticism for defending Milo Yiannopoulos, while not intervening to defend 11 creators who were slapped with a defamation suit after accusing small-press comics creator Cody Pickrodt of rape and sexual harassment."
+In July 2020, The Daily Beast reported that "under Brownstein's tenure, the CBLDF drew criticism for defending Milo Yiannopoulos, while not intervening to defend 11 creators who were slapped with a defamation suit after accusing small-press comics creator Cody Pickrodt of rape and sexual harassment."